QuantEcon/lecture-python-advanced/source/rst/amss.rst

 .. literalinclude:: /_static/lecture_specific/opt_tax_recur/crra_utility.py

-The following figure plots the Ramsey plan under both complete and incomplete markets for both possible realizations of the state at time :math:`t=3`.
+The following figure plots  Ramsey plans under complete and incomplete markets for both possible realizations of the state at time :math:`t=3`.

-Optimal policies when  the government has  access to state-contingent debt are represented by black lines, while the optimal policies when there is only a risk-free bond are in red.
+Ramsey outcomes and  policies when  the government has  access to state-contingent debt are represented by black lines and  by red lines when there is only a risk-free bond.

 Paths with circles are histories in which there is peace, while those with triangle denote war.